-When it comes to travelling, there is still one debate that’s still as controversial as United Airlines’ customer service policy, and it relates to luggage.
+When it comes to travelling, there is still one debate that’s still as controversial as United Airlines’ customer service policy, and it relates to luggage and travel bags.
 In a nutshell: do you want to lug your stuff around on your back like a camel, or pull it behind you on wheels like a child with a toy dog?

 It’s a simple question, but there are no simple answers.

 The fact is, if you’re travelling long-term, your luggage is your portable home.
 Whether you choose a rucksack, backpack, a suitcase with wheels, suitcase without wheels or just a couple of holdalls and a giant bumbag, your travel baggage is where you keep 95% of your travel possessions and it needs to be comfortable and practical.

 Obviously, you’ve planned everything meticulously and you’re already carrying as little as you possibly can, but almost certainly, you’ve still got far too much stuff, so what are you going to put it in?
 Let’s check out the pros and cons of each option…

 BACKPACKS: THE PROS